-WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Tuesday's auction with rates on three-month bills unchanged while rates on six-month bills dropped to the lowest level in three weeks.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on three-month bills rising to the highest level in five weeks while rates on six-month bills were unchanged.

-The Treasury Department auctioned $30 billion in three-month bills at a discount rate of 0.045 percent, unchanged from last week.
-Another $25 billion in six-month bills was auctioned at a discount rate of 0.080 percent, down from 0.085 percent last week.
+The Treasury Department auctioned $26 billion in three-month bills at a discount rate of 0.020 percent, up from 0.015 percent last week.
+Another $26 billion in six-month bills was auctioned at a discount rate of 0.065 percent, unchanged from last week.

-The six-month rate was the lowest since these bills averaged 0.075 percent on May 6.
+The three-month rate was the highest since these bills averaged 0.025 percent on Jan.
+20.

-Separately, the Federal Reserve said Tuesday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable-rate mortgages, was unchanged at 0.12 percent last week, the same as the previous week.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was 0.24 percent last week, unchanged from the previous week.

 - Treasury bills